 Let’s take it one step further: what if you could live every day like you are on vacation—in the heart of cottage country, the Kawartha Lakes.

-If you are considering relocating to cottage country in the near future, make sure you read this article first!
+If you are considering a move to cottage country in the near future, either full time, or as a vacation destination, make sure you read this article first!
 You’ll want to know what you’re getting yourself into.

-The Kawartha Lakes, offers clean lakes, rivers, plenty of fresh air to breathe and an outdoor laid-back lifestyle less than two hours from the GTA.
+The Kawartha Lakes offers clean lakes, rivers, plenty of fresh air to breathe, and a laid-back outdoor lifestyle.
+All this, and less than two hours from the GTA.

 People who have been cottaging here for years love the lifestyle so much— they move here full time and make it their permanent home.